shanshanlao/Exercises-Python/Hackerrank/Easy/Basic_Data_Types.md

 # Find the Runner-Up Score!

-Find the second largest number in the array
+Find the second largest number in the array.

 ```py
 if __name__ == '__main__':